stillxthahn/stock-streaming/terraform/README.md

 ![](../images/cloud-output.png)

 ## How-to Guide
+> **Note:** Your instances will take a few minutes to initiate user data.
+Please wait for about 1-2 minutes before accessing the instances.

 1. **Accessing client instance**:
  - You can access the client instance using the public IP address provided in the output with port 8080.